maryash/maryash.github.io/235/projects/project'1/project'1.md

 - **Correctness:** 80% (distributed across unit testing of your submission)
 - **Documentation:** 15%
 - **Style and Design:** 5% (proper naming, modularity, and organization)
+- **EXTRA CREDIT:** 5% (make a submission that scores at least 30 points by Febuary 11th, 11:59PM EST)

 ---